To instruct Ed please contact our clerks on +44 (0)20 7842 5555 or email [email protected].

-Acting (with Jessica Stephens QC) for Environment Agency in a claim for specific performance of a contractor’s obligation to provide a parent company guarantee (NEC3 ECC).
+Adjudication: Acting (with Jessica Stephens KC) for Environment Agency in a claim for specific performance of a contractor’s obligation to provide a parent company guarantee (NEC3 ECC).

-Instructed as junior counsel for a large contractor in relation to ICC arbitration proceedings arising out of the construction of Lusail City, Qatar (with David Streatfield-James QC and Ben Pilling QC).
+ICC Arbitration: Instructed as junior counsel for a large contractor in relation to ICC arbitration proceedings arising out of the construction of Lusail City, Qatar (with David Streatfield-James KC and Ben Pilling KC).
 Ed primarily worked on the delay aspects of the case (both windows and TIA) and also quantum evidence (prolongation).

-Instructed as junior counsel in two $multi-million ICC arbitrations concerning the design and construction of offshore windfarms.
+ICC Arbitration: Instructed as junior counsel in two $multi-million ICC arbitrations concerning the design and construction of offshore wind farms.
 Ed worked closely with technical experts, and gained in-depth knowledge of the engineering principles applicable to offshore construction.

 Advice in relation to contractor liability in a £multi-million PFI scheme, including the interpretation of output specifications, payment mechanisms, and indemnity provisions.